 As at the date hereof the following table sets forth the only person who, to the knowledge of the Directors and senior officers of the Corporation, based on available public records, beneficially owns, or controls or directs, directly or indirectly, voting securities of the Corporation carrying 10% or more of the voting rights attached to any class of outstanding voting securities of the Corporation.

-Name Number of Common Shares Percentage of Class Percentage of Votes Affiliates of Brookfield Asset Management Inc. 7,513,262 44.9% 44.9% ("Brookfield")
+Percentage of Class Percentage of Votes

+44.9% 44.9%

+, , ,

 References to Currency

 Unless otherwise stated, all references in this Circular to monetary amounts are expressed in Canadian dollars.

 RECEIPT OF FINANCIAL STATEMENTS